humsstel/tel_cards/README.md

 Solutions comes in 2 formats; a single card view and a card wall.
 Both have been designed responsively, so work across most screen sizes and devices (Google Chrome and Mozilla Firefox browsers recommended).

-## Single Card View
+### Single Card View

 The single card view displays 1 digital tool at a time and has been for smaller online spaces, for example, a shared section of a virtual learning environment (VLE).

-## Card Wall
+### Card Wall

 The card wall presents all available tools in a grid-like layout and can exist as a webpage in its own right, or as part of a larger online space (e.g. a VLE tab).

 ![Screenshot of Solutions card wall](https://github.com/humsstel/tel_cards/blob/master/screenshots/solutions_app_wall.jpg)

+## Setting up your own Solutions app

+### Run the application with hot-reloading (launches dev server)
+`yarn start` or if you don't have yarn, `npm run start`

+The development server will now be running at http://localhost:1234.
+To see wall display view, navigate to http://localhost:1234?display=wall

+### Compile production app to dist
+`yarn build` or if you don't have yarn, `npm run build`

+### Deploy the built bundle and assets to github pages
+`yarn deploy` or if you don't have yarn, `npm run deploy`

-## Embedding the Solutions App within Blackboard using GitHub Pages
+### Embedding the Solutions App within Blackboard using GitHub Pages

 Both the single card view and card wall can be linked to directly (e.g. https://humsstel.github.io/tel_cards/index.html), however, if you intend the embed the Solutions app within Blackboard, you may need to reference the included iframe version for it to appear.